sardana-org/sardana-followup/20200821/MINUTES.md

   - from Solaris
-    * plugin interface for storing scan state, considering the case if the scan was crashed and how to resume when starging again, it is not possible now.
+    * plugin interface for storing scan state, considering the case if the scan was crashed and how to resume when starting again, it is not possible now.
 Alba also wanted to resume sequencies if they crash.
     - plugin interface for storing macroserver environment, for ex.
 Tango DB.
 With a plugin mechanism could be choosen where to store it.